Poincar\'e inequalities and rigidity for actions on Banach spaces: Introduction

-On the other hand there are also groups which have property (T) but act without fixed points on certain $L_p$ spaces.
-One example is furnished by the group $\operatorname{Sp}(n,1)$, which has property (T) but has non-vanishing $L_p$-cohomology for $p>4n+2$, by a result of Pansu \cite{pansu-95}.
+On the other hand there are also groups which have property (T) but act without fixed points on $L_p$ spaces.
+One example is furnished by $\operatorname{Sp}(n,1)$, which has property (T) but has non-vanishing $L_p$-cohomology for $p>4n+2$, by a result of Pansu \cite{pansu-95}.
 It also known that there exist hyperbolic groups which have property (T).
 Nevertheless, Bourdon and Pajot \cite{bourdon-pajot} showed that for every hyperbolic group $G$ and sufficiently large $p>2$ there is an affine isometric action on $\ell_p(G)$, whose linear part is the regular representation and which does not have a fixed point.
-Moreover, Yu \cite{yu-hyperbolic} showed that every hyperbolic group admits a proper, affine isometric action on $\ell_p(G\times G)$ for all sufficiently large $p>2$.
+Moreover, Yu \cite{yu-hyperbolic} showed that every hyperbolic group admits a proper, affine isometric action on $\ell_p(G\times G)$ for all sufficiently large $p>2$ (see also \cite{nica} for another construction).
+We refer to \cite{nowak-survey} for a recent survey.

-The techniques we use to establish fixed point properties are different that the ones used previously for general Banach spaces.
-In particular, the expected outcome is also slightly different, as our methods are not expected to give fixed points on $L_p$ for all $p>1$.
+The techniques we use to establish the fixed point properties are different from the ones used previously for general Banach spaces.
+In particular, we do not need the Howe-Moore property to prove our results.
+This representation theoretic property was necessary in \cite{bader-et-al,mimura}.
+The expected outcome is also slightly different, as our methods are not expected to give fixed points on $L_p$ for all $p>1$.
 One reason is that the $p$-Poincar\'{e} constants usually increase above $2^{1/p}$ as $p$ grows to infinity.
-The second reason is that the main result applies to certain hyperbolic groups, which, as remarked earlier, do not act without fixed points on some $L_p$-spaces.
-Using our approach we obtain the appropriate vanishing of cohomology for an interval $[2,2+c)$, where the value of $c$ depends on the group and can be estimated explicitly.
+The second reason is that the main result applies to random hyperbolic groups, which, as remarked earlier, act without fixed points on $L_p$-spaces for $p>2$ sufficiently large.
+Using our approach we obtain the appropriate vanishing of cohomology $H^1(G,\pi)$ for isometric representations $\pi$ on $L_p$-spaces with $p\in [2,2+c)$, where the value of $c$ depends on the group and can be estimated explicitly.
+Finally, we point out that our techniques and the Poincar\'{e} inequalities we use, are all linear, in contrast to the non-linear approach used e.g., in \cite{izeki-nayatani,wang-jdg}.
+Linearity allows to use interpolation methods effectively and also to obtain additional information about the structure of cohomology in the presence of spectral gaps.